Moist Carrot Cake with Cream Cheese Frosting

 - Remove pans and cool cakes completely in pans on a wire rack (at least several hours.)

-- Meanwhile, make the frosting.
+- Meanwhile, Make the Frosting.
 In stand mixer fitted with whisk attachment, mix the softened cream cheese, butter, sour cream, and vanilla at medium high speed until combined, 30 seconds, scraping down as needed.
-Add confectioners’ sugar and mix until very fluffy, 1 minute.
+Add confectioners' sugar and mix until very fluffy, 1 minute.
 Keep chilled until ready to use.

 - Be sure cakes are completely cooled.
 Run thin knife around edge of cakes to loosen and invert one round cake onto serving platter.
 Tap back of pan to remove cake and gently peel off parchment paper.
 Spread half of the cream cheese frosting on top of cake.
 Repeat with second layer of cake, placing it gently over the top of frosting.
-Spread remaining frosting on top, and garnish however you like (I use walnuts) but no garnish necessary.
+Spread remaining frosting on top, and garnish however you like, but no garnish necessary.
 Cake may be covered and chilled 1 day ahead.